 “Religion will not regain its old power until it can face change in the same spirit as does science.
 Its principles may be eternal, but the expression of those principles requires continual development.”

 ~Alfred North Whitehead

+Fostering spiritual vitality encompasses our efforts in spiritual integration and the arts.
 The spiritual integration group at the Cobb Institute explores diverse possibilities for embodied wisdom and emotional intelligence in daily life, as responsive to a healing spirit at work in the world.
-It seeks to learn from and offer resources for multiple faith communities, to honor many different ways of wisdom, and to welcome both traditional and novel expressions of spirituality.
+We seek to learn from and offer resources for multiple faith communities, to honor many different ways of wisdom, and to welcome both traditional and novel expressions of spirituality.

 The Cobb Institute affirms and encourages the integration of many forms of rich experience: attention, compassion, faith, forgiveness, hospitality, imagination, listening, meaning-making, openness, peace, playfulness, silence, wonder, and a zest for life, for example.
 These experiences are available to people of all ages and faiths, relative to the circumstances of their lives.
 The experiences can be understood and interpreted through many different intellectual lenses, including process philosophy and the cosmology of Whitehead, who, in Process and Reality and other writings, offers a philosophy of experience conducive to their appreciation.
 The varieties of rich experience can be fostered and enacted through many different spiritual activities, including rituals, gatherings, and collective actions aimed at supporting local communities that are creative, compassionate, participatory, inclusive, humane to animals, good for the earth, and joyful, with no one left behind.
 Such communities are the building blocks of ecological civilization.
 It is our belief that an integral spirituality can provide the nourishment that makes possible and sustains such civilization.